Monolithic Power Systems (NASDAQ:MPWR) Price Target Increased to $800.00 by Analysts at TD Cowen

-Monolithic Power Systems (NASDAQ:MPWR – Get Free Report) had its price objective hoisted by research analysts at TD Cowen from $650.00 to $800.00 in a research note issued on Thursday, Briefing.com reports.
-The brokerage presently has an “outperform” rating on the semiconductor company’s stock.
-TD Cowen’s price target indicates a potential upside of 23.95% from the company’s current price.
+Monolithic Power Systems (NASDAQ:MPWR – Free Report) had its price objective boosted by TD Cowen from $650.00 to $800.00 in a research note released on Thursday, Briefing.com reports.
+TD Cowen currently has an outperform rating on the semiconductor company’s stock.

-In related news, VP Saria Tseng sold 18,610 shares of Monolithic Power Systems stock in a transaction on Wednesday, December 13th.
-The shares were sold at an average price of $600.00, for a total value of $11,166,000.00.
-Following the transaction, the vice president now directly owns 232,884 shares in the company, valued at approximately $139,730,400.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-In other Monolithic Power Systems news, VP Saria Tseng sold 18,610 shares of the firm’s stock in a transaction on Wednesday, December 13th.
-The stock was sold at an average price of $600.00, for a total value of $11,166,000.00.
-Following the completion of the sale, the vice president now owns 232,884 shares of the company’s stock, valued at $139,730,400.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, VP Maurice Sciammas sold 11,000 shares of the firm’s stock in a transaction on Friday, January 12th.
-The shares were sold at an average price of $582.11, for a total value of $6,403,210.00.
-Following the completion of the sale, the vice president now directly owns 143,559 shares of the company’s stock, valued at approximately $83,567,129.49.
+In other Monolithic Power Systems news, CFO Theodore Blegen sold 2,500 shares of the firm’s stock in a transaction on Monday, December 18th.
+The shares were sold at an average price of $631.36, for a total value of $1,578,400.00.
+Following the completion of the sale, the chief financial officer now directly owns 117,381 shares in the company, valued at $74,109,668.16.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other Monolithic Power Systems news, CFO Theodore Blegen sold 2,500 shares of the firm’s stock in a transaction on Monday, December 18th.
+The shares were sold at an average price of $631.36, for a total value of $1,578,400.00.
+Following the completion of the sale, the chief financial officer now directly owns 117,381 shares in the company, valued at $74,109,668.16.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Michael Hsing sold 8,000 shares of the firm’s stock in a transaction on Thursday, February 1st.
+The stock was sold at an average price of $602.01, for a total transaction of $4,816,080.00.
+Following the completion of the sale, the chief executive officer now owns 921,774 shares of the company’s stock, valued at $554,917,165.74.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 173,496 shares of company stock worth $101,797,797 in the last three months.
-Insiders own 3.20% of the company’s stock.
+Over the last ninety days, insiders sold 173,496 shares of company stock worth $101,797,797.
+3.20% of the stock is currently owned by company insiders.

 Institutional Inflows and Outflows